Generalized Fourier coefficients of multiplicative functions: The non-correlation result

 \section{The non-correlation result}

-This section contains a precise statement of the main result, which, informally speaking, shows the following: for every multiplicative function $f \in \mathcal{F}_H(E)$, for every invertible residue $A \in (\ZZ/\widetilde{W}(N)\ZZ)^*$ and for parameters $N$ and $T$ such that $N^{1-o(1)} \ll T \ll N$, the sequence $(f(\widetilde{W}n+A) - S_f(N;\widetilde{W},A))_{n \leq T}$ is orthogonal to polynomial nilsequences provided $E$ is sufficiently large with respect to $H$.
+This section contains a precise statement of the main result, which, informally speaking, shows the following.
+Given $E \geq 1$ and a multiplicative function $f \in \mathcal{F}_{H}$, let $\widetilde W(x)$ be the function from Proposition \ref{p:major-arc}.
+Then for every residue $A \in (\ZZ/\widetilde{W}(N)\ZZ)^*$ and for parameters $N$ and $T$ such that $N^{1-o(1)} \ll T \ll N$, the sequence $(f(\widetilde{W}n+A) - S_f(N;\widetilde{W},A))_{n \leq T}$ is orthogonal to any given polynomial nilsequence, provided $E$ is sufficiently large with respect to $H$, $\alpha_f$ and data related to the nilsequence.
 In Section \ref{ss:reduction} we carry out a standard reduction of the main result to an equidistributed version, modelled on \cite[\S2]{GT-nilmobius}.

 \addtocontents{toc}{\SkipTocEntry}